rugantio/fbcrawl/README.md

 # fbcrawl
-Fbcrawl is an advanced crawler for Facebook, written in python based on the [Scrapy](https://scrapy.org/) framework.
+Fbcrawl is an advanced crawler for Facebook, written in python, based on the [Scrapy](https://scrapy.org/) framework.

 ## DISCLAIMER
 This software is NOT to be used, for any reason.
-It violates Facebook's terms and conditions.
+It is not authorized by Facebook and neither compliant with Facebook's [robots.txt](https://www.facebook.com/robots.txt).
+It violates Facebook's [terms and conditions on scraping](http://www.facebook.com/apps/site_scraping_tos_terms.php).

-It is for educational purposes only, to show how a crawler can be made to recursively parse a facebook page.
+It is released for educational purposes only, to show how a crawler can be made to recursively parse a facebook page.

 # Introduction